toarukagakunoSirius/COVID-19_Airbnb_NYC/README.md

 And result dataset in ml2018.csv and ml2021.csv are words frequency in 2018 and 2021.

+For adding words extracted from Description as dummy variables into dateframe, please find Textblob_Description.ipynb.

 For decision tree analysis process, please find our code in DT.ipynb.